 An MBA in accounting provides specialized knowledge of the industry for those interested in pursuing a career in accounting or financial management.
 Following a series of core classes, elective courses focus on law, taxation, auditing, compliance, and other topics that are pertinent to the field.

 This professional graduate degree program develops key problem-solving and leadership skills, preparing you for management roles and additional responsibility.
-Graduates who earn their MBA in accounting may also gain the necessary credit hours to sit for the CPA certification exam, which can also increase their professional worth to employers.
+Graduates who earn their MBA in accounting online may also gain the necessary credit hours to sit for the CPA certification exam, which can also increase their professional worth to employers.

 What's the difference between an MBA and MBA in accounting?